leonardlux/norsk/README.md

 And have fun xD

 ## A few comments about my ideas with cards:
-I used "Basic (and reverse card)" to have engl. -> norsk and norsk -> engl. card while only having to write one.
+I used "Basic (and reverse card)" to have `engl. -> norsk` and `norsk -> engl.` cards while only having to write one.
 All the error corretions are also automaticly applied to both cards.

 I used tags for: